How to Lose Your Bitcoins: Part 1 (Cracking Encrypted USB Drives)

 Next - Clone the Encrypted Volume

-USB drives can be volatile, with many of them being cheap pieces of shit that will lose your data at the worst time possible.
+USB drives can be volatile, with many of them being cheap pieces of crap that will lose your data at the worst time possible.
 Do NOT try to recover encrypted data directly from a USB drive.

 We want to make a local copy of our target,